Immigrant Family Justice

 Published in News & Blog

-To address issues mixed-immigration status families face, Voices is committed to working with leaders in our state to uplift pressing issues in Utah's immigrant community by:
+Voices is committed to working with community leaders and others in our state to uplift pressing issues in Utah's immigrant community face and share policy solutions that ensure Utah is a welcoming place for immigrant families.

-• Fighting against the harmful chilling effects of the Public Charge Rule.
+• Policy Focus: Fighting against the chilling effect of the Public Charge Rule

 Published in 2020 Issues